gopher-lab/kalshi-go/docs/LAHIGH-STRATEGY.md

 ## Overview

-This document describes the validated trading strategy for Kalshi's "Highest Temperature in LA" (LAHIGH) market series based on real historical trade data.
+This document describes the trading strategy analysis for Kalshi's "Highest Temperature in LA" (LAHIGH) market series, including honest findings from rigorous backtesting.

 ## Market Mechanics